boazbk/crypto/lec_18_SFE_part2.md

 The simulator $S$ will generate $(e,d) \leftarrow_R G(1^n)$ and compute $(e,c)$ where $c=E_e(0^n)$.
 (As usual $0^n$ denotes the length $n$ string consisting of all zeroes.)
 No matter what $x$ is, the output of $S$ is indistinguishable from the message Bob receives by the security of the encryption scheme.
 QED

-(In fact, this protocol is secure even against a _malicious_ strategy of Bob- can you see why?)
+(In fact, Claim B holds even against a  _malicious_ strategy of Bob- can you see why?)

 We would now hope that we can prove the same regarding Alice's security.
 That is prove the following: